timersys/popups/README.txt

 > * Beautiful optin forms for popular mail providers
 > * Currently supporting MailChimp, Aweber, Postmatic, Mailpoet, Constant Contact, Newsletter plugin, Activecampaign
 > * New popup positions: top/bottoms bars , fullscreen mode, after post content
+> * A/B testing.
+Explore which popup perform better for you
 > * More Display Rules: Show after N(numbers) of pages viewed
 > * More Display Rules: Show popup at certain time
 > * More Display Rules: Show popup at certain day
 > * More Display Rules: Show/hide if another popup already converted
 > * Track impressions and Conversions of social networks and forms like CF7 or Gravity forms
-> * Track impressions and Conversions in Google Analytics
+> * Track impressions and Conversions in Google Analytics ande define custom events
 > * Data sampling for heavy traffic sites
 > * 8 New animations effects
 > * Exit Intent technology